-Thinning hair and balding are common occurrences, but they don't appear the same way for everyone.
-Recognizing the type of hair loss you have is a first step to determining the right treatment plan - a Bosley Counselor can help you understand your hair loss.
+Thinning hair and hair loss in men are common occurrences, but they don't appear the same way for everyone.
+If you are a man, recognizing the type of male hair loss you have is a first step to determining the ideal treatment plan - a Bosley Counselor is available via an in-person and free consultation to help you understand your hair loss and treatment options.
 Study the illustrations and photos here to determine the classification of your hair loss.
 If you are experiencing hair thinning in the eyebrow area, Bosley also provides eyebrow transplantation procedures.

 Male Baldness: The Norwood Scale